wesley-trust/wesleytrust-com/_posts/2021-03-31-graph-api-groups.md

   - _The properties are cleaned up within the private patch function_
 - An access token is obtained, if one is not provided, this allows the same token to be shared within the pipeline
 - A mailNickName is a required unique parameter, if one is not specified in the Azure AD group, one is generated
-  - This uses the New-WTRandomString function
+  - This uses the [New-WTRandomString][blog-tagging] function to generate a string, which is concatenated with the Service variable
 - The private function is then called

 <details>